godotengine/godot-docs/classes/class_visualscriptbasictypeconstant.rst

 Description
 -----------

-A Visual Script node representing a constant from base types, such as Vector3.AXIS_X.
+A Visual Script node representing a constant from base types, such as constant Vector3.AXIS_X.

 Property Descriptions
 ---------------------